No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

 \subsubsection{Warm-up: Performance Gap with Random Pseudo-Labels}

-We revisit the case where $Y$ and $F$ are independent, but now allow for non-Gaussian distributions. \begin{restatable}{proposition}{IndependentMSE} Given $2n$ samples $\{y_i, f_i\}_{i=1}^n$ drawn from $P_{FY}$, where $Y$ and $F$ are independent with bounded second moments, the MSE of~\nameref{def:split-ppi-inf-n} and~\nameref{def:crossfit-ppi-inf-n} are given by
+We revisit the case where $Y$ and $F$ are independent, but now allow for non-Gaussian distributions. \begin{restatable}{proposition}{IndependentMSE} Given $n$ samples $\{y_i, f_i\}_{i=1}^n$ drawn from $P_{FY}$, where $Y$ and $F$ are independent with bounded second moments, the variance of~\nameref{def:cross-ppi-inf-N} is given by

-\end{restatable} Note that in the setting of \cref{theorem:split-ppi-indpt-mse}, the $\MSE$ of the~\nameref{def:classical-n} estimator is $\vary / 2n$. \Cref{theorem:split-ppi-indpt-mse} can help build intuition that bridges the non-asymptotic and asymptotic regimes.
-Since~\nameref{def:split-ppi-inf-n} and~\nameref{def:crossfit-ppi-inf-n} are unbiased, their $\MSE$ is equal to their variance.
-Accordingly, in the setting of independent pseudo-labels, the \textit{finite-sample variance} of these PPI++ estimators is always greater than the variance of the classical estimator, even if the \textit{asymptotic variance} is identical.
+\end{restatable} Note that this non-Gaussian result is identical to the analogous result in the Gaussian case (obtained by plugging in $\sigma_{yf} = 0$ to~\cref{eq:gaussian-mse}, where $c = 1/2$ for \nameref{def:cross-ppi-inf-N}). \Cref{theorem:cross-ppi-indpt-mse} can help build intuition that bridges the non-asymptotic and asymptotic regimes: when pseudo-labels are independent of the true labels, the \textit{finite-sample variance} of the~\nameref{def:cross-ppi-inf-N} estimator is always greater than the variance of the classical estimator, even if the \textit{asymptotic variance} is identical.